JonathanMoreno14/Online-Resources-from-the-Web/README.md

 ###MISC Websites

 *  [Stack Share](http://stackshare.io/stacks) is a site where companies and developers alike share the stacks they use for their projects and or company

+*  [Libraries.io](https://libraries.io/) monitors  open source libraries across different package managers.
+You can discover new libraries to use in your software projects as well as be notified of new releases to keep your applications secure and up to date

 *  [Alternativeto](http://alternativeto.net/) is a site to find an alternative to a specific project/site